 Check quarantined files

-You might also find Sitebulb or some of it's files in 'quarantine':
+You might also find Sitebulb or some of its files in 'quarantine':

 Exclude Sitebulb from anti-virus blocks